| | |

 Firewall

-A system or combination of systems that enforces a boundary between two
+A system or combination of systems that enforces a

 or more networks.